A fluffy panda mascot is all the rage at the Winter Olympics

 "The line was huge just a few minutes ago," she says.
 "It wrapped around the corner just a few minutes ago, so we jumped in only to find out Bing Dwen Dwen is sold out."

 For the more open-minded, there are other options.
-The Beijing Olympic Committee designed a Paralympics mascot named Xue Rongrong, a dancing red lantern available in cute, stuffed animal form as well.
+The Beijing Olympic Committee designed a Paralympics mascot named Shuey Rhon Rhon, a dancing red lantern available in cute, stuffed animal form as well.

 But no one seems very eager.